Blockstream/Jade/docs/index.rst

 Request to sign liquid transaction inputs.

 * This flow should be considered legacy - 'anti-exfil' signatures should be preferred.
 See sign_liquid_tx_ae_request_.
-* NOTE: The data is similar to that described in sign_tx_legacy_request_ - with the addition of a 'trusted_commitments' array.
+* NOTE: The data is similar to that described in sign_tx_legacy_request_ - with the addition of a 'trusted_commitments' array and an optional array of asset data.

 .. code-block:: cbor